lhc17/HoloNet/docs/tutorial_folder/tutorial_CE.rst

     clustered_expressed_LR_df = hn.tl.cluster_lr_based_on_ce(CE_tensor_filtered, adata, expressed_LR_df,
                                                              w_best=w_best, cell_cci_centrality=cell_cci_centrality)

+Visualize the ligand-receptor pair clusters in a UMAP plot.
+Each ligand-receptor pair has a centrality vector, containing the centralities of spots in the view of CE network The UMAP plot is a low dimentional representation of the centrality vectors.

 .. code:: python

     hn.pl.lr_umap(clustered_expressed_LR_df, cell_cci_centrality, plot_lr_list=['COL1A1:DDR1'], linewidths=0.7)

 .. image:: tutorial_CE_files/tutorial_CE_12_0.png

+General CE hotspot of each ligand-receptor cluster (superimposing All CE hotspots of members in a cluster).

 .. code:: python